ArthurSonzogni/chromiumos-platform2/flex_hwis/README.md

 The `init/upstart/flex_boot_log.conf` upstart script copies the UEFI bootloader log (if present) from a UEFI variable to `/var/log`.

+## Firmware Update History

+ChromeOS Flex enables UEFI firmware updates.
+This enum metric records the results of all UEFI firmware updates.

 ## Contributing

 ### Testing